BlaBlaHuman/kotlin-comprehensions/comprehensions-proposal.md

 ### Query syntax
 *Query syntax* is a very rare mechanism, which syntax looks like a database query.
-From all the mainstream languages, *C#* seems like the only one that has this kind of construction (see [LINQ](https://learn.microsoft.com/en-us/dotnet/csharp/linq/)):
+From all the mainstream languages, *C#* seems like the only one that has this kind of construction (see [LINQ](https://learn.microsoft.com/en-us/dotnet/csharp/linq/)).
+It can be written either in query syntax or in method syntax:
 ```C#
 int[] numbers = [ 5, 10, 8, 3, 6, 12 ];